 What is a Profits Interest?

 The equity compensation tools available to LLCs and corporations are different.
-In particular, LLCs have the benefit of using a special equity compensation tool called a “profits interest.”
+In particular, LLCs taxed as partnerships have the benefit of using a special equity compensation tool called a “profits interest.”
 Unlike a traditional stock option, which represents a right to buy into the company at a future time, a profits interest represents an immediate ownership interest in the LLC.
 A profits interest, when structured in compliance with applicable Internal Revenue Service “safe harbors,” is tax free to the recipient.
 You might wonder how it is possible to receive an actual ownership interest in a company and yet not be subject to tax on it; it almost seems like magic.

-Can Tax Partnerships Grant Profits Interests?
+Can LLCs Issue Profits Interests?

-For example, suppose a LLC has three owners.
+Suppose an LLC has three owners.
 Each owns a third of the company.
 Then, the company grants a 10% profits interest to a key employee at a time when the company was worth $1 million.
 A few years go by, and the company is sold for $3 million.
 Who gets what?
 Of the $3 million, the first $1 million is divided equally among the three original owners.
 Nothing from that $1 million goes to the holder of the profits interest because that money represents the value of the company when the profits interest was granted.
 The remaining $2 million is distributed 30% to each of the original members and 10% to the profits interest holder, who receives $200,000 of the sales proceeds.
-(This is a simplified example and events during the course of years after the profits interest is issued and before the company is sold can make a big difference.)
+(This is a simplified example and events during the course of the years after the profits interest is issued and before the company is sold can make a big difference.)

 Can Profits Interest Be Vested?

-Profits interests can be subject to vesting in the same way as stock options or the grant of restricted stock can be subject to vesting.
+Profits interests in an LLC can be subject to vesting in the same way as stock options or the grant of restricted stock in a corporation can be subject to vesting.
 Vesting can be time-based, so that the equity is earned as the employee continues to provide services over a period of years; a typical time-based vesting schedule provides for 25% of the grant to vest on the first anniversary of the grant with the remaining 75% vesting in equal monthly increments over the next three years.
 Alternatively, vesting can be performance-based, so that the employee vests in the equity when the employee or the company attain predetermined performance goals based on metrics such as revenue growth, number of sales, making key government filings, etc. Vesting may also accelerate on the sale of the underlying company, depending on the terms of the grant.

-What Are Complications with Profits Interest?
+What Are Complications with Profits Interests?

-The holder of a profits interest has some ancillary consequences.
+The holder of a profits interest in an LLC has some ancillary consequences.
 As a member of the LLC, the profits interest holder is no longer a W-2 employee but rather is a partner in a partnership for tax purposes.
 This means that the employer doesn’t withhold payroll taxes on the employee’s income; instead, the employee is subject to self-employment taxes and needs to pay quarterly estimated taxes to satisfy their income and self-employment tax obligations.
 This transition can be tough for some, and the change should be explained to employees before a profits interest is issued.
 In addition, the employee will receive a Schedule K-1 reporting his/her share of the company’s profits (determined in accordance with the company’s operating agreement), which he/she will be responsible for paying income taxes on.
 It is important for the company to have a plan to help assist employees with paying such taxes.
 Usually this is accomplished by making tax distributions to the LLC’s members to assist them in satisfying their tax obligations.

-Who Can Be Granted Profits Interest?
+Who Can Be Granted Profits Interests?

 Profits interests can also be granted to non-employee service providers, such as managers, consultants, scientific advisors and the like.
 As with profits interests granted to employees, the holder of the profits interest becomes a member of the LLC for tax purposes.
 Remember, however, that this means that your non-employee service provider is now a member of the company, with the rights that entails under the company’s operating agreement and applicable statutes.